Mohammed-Alrawaf/System-Architecture-Dojo/README.md

 It reflects:
 - ongoing learning
 - refinement of thinking
-- and continuous improvement in how systems are designed
+- continuous improvement in how systems are designed

 New scenarios are added as new problems are explored,
 and existing scenarios are refined as understanding deepens.